 - Customer service.
 For any questions, log in to your account online or write First Progress Card at PO Box 9053, Johnson City, TN 37615-9053.

 If you typically carry a balance, this card could be a strong choice, as it has the lowest APR on purchases compared to its First Progress siblings.
-But if you always pay your balance on time, the First Progress Platinum Prestige Mastercard® Secured Credit Card and its lower annual fee could suit you best.
+But if you always pay your balance on time, The First Progress Platinum Elite MasterCard® Secured Credit Card and its lower annual fee could suit you best.

 If you’re still not sure which credit card is best for you, check out other secured cards and compare your options.

 ★★★★★ — Good

 ★★★★★ — Average

 ★★★★★ — Subpar